 3. Examples of relational databases

 You might have encountered some of them at work.
 Some of the more popular ones that companies use include MySQL, Microsoft SQL, PostgreSQL, and MongoDB.
-To better familiarize yourself with industry favorites, check out this list curated by the industry research team at Gartner that features reviews and ratings of public and private cloud database management systems.
+To better familiarize yourself with industry favorites, Gartner created a list that features reviews and ratings of public and private cloud database management systems.

 4. Benefits and challenges of relational databases